retailcrm/vue-formulario/README.md

 ## What is Vue Formulario?

-Vue Formulario is a library, based on <a href="https://vueformulate.com">Vue Formulate</a>, that handling the core logic for working with forms and gives full control of form presentation.
+Vue Formulario is a library, based on <a href="https://vueformulate.com">Vue Formulate</a>, that handles the core logic for working with forms and gives full control on the form presentation.

 ## Examples

-Every form control must be rendered inside FormularioInput component.
+Every form control have to rendered inside FormularioInput component.
 This component provides `id` and `context` in v-slot props.
 Control should use `context.model` as v-model and `context.blurHandler` as handler for `blur` event (it is necessary for validation when property `errorBehavior` is `blur`).
 Errors list for field can be accessed through `context.allErrors`.

-Next example creates form for data
+The example below creates the authorization form from data:
 ```json
     {
         "username": "",